torvalds/linux/Documentation/sound/hd-audio/notes.rst

 hda-emu
 -------
 hda-emu is an HD-audio emulator.
-The main purpose of this program is to debug an HD-audio codec without the real hardware.
+The main purpose of this program is to de an HD-audio codec without the real hardware.
 Thus, it doesn't emulate the behavior with the real audio I/O, but it just dumps the codec register changes and the ALSA-driver internal changes at probing and operating the HD-audio driver.